Encino Chapter 7 Bankruptcy Lawyer

 Under Chapter 7 bankruptcy, you will have the ability to keep all of your

 exempt assets.
 Exempt items differ from state to state.
-Generally they
+Generally, they will include

-will include retirement savings in approved pension, 401k and individual
+retirement savings in approved pension, 401k and individual retirement

-retirement accounts (IRA).
-They often include a homestead, vehicle and
+accounts (IRA).
+They often include a homestead, vehicle and personal items.

-bankruptcy attorney about which assets are protected under the bankruptcy laws in
+bankruptcy attorney in Encino about which assets are protected under the bankruptcy

 Some debts are not eligible for discharge in bankruptcy.
 Child support

-payments, student loans and most tax debt will not be discharged in bankruptcy.
+student loans, and most tax debt will not be

 For more information call us at 866-210-1722 or fill out the form below.